HOME ABOUT US PRODUCTS RESELLERS SUPPORT PURCHASE Scottsdale, Arizona (USA)

 14. At the Accounts panel, press the Check for New Email button.

-Exchange 2007 has increased its security with the intent to stop spammers relaying through these servers, as a result sometimes Exchange will falsely think IGetMail is relaying and thus cause the email to fail to make it to the intended recipient.
+Exchange 2007 and newer versions have increased security with the intent to stop spammers relaying through these servers, as a result sometimes Exchange will falsely think IGetMail is relaying and thus cause the email to fail to make it to the intended recipient.
 The solution is to use authenticated SMTP and make sure that the Windows account you use for authentication (which may not be the accounts receiving the email) is a member of the Exchange Servers Group.

 2. On the left hand panel expand “Server Configuration”.